PRE-LAUNCH SALE Ends on June 14

 Design Your Own Original Mechanism

-• Go from "I followed a tutorial" to "I engineered this myself"
+• Go from “I followed a tutorial” to “this mechanism was engineered here from scratch”

 • Use a design brief template to plan, design, print, and assemble your own unique mechanical device in week 3

-• Walk away with proof you're a real mechanical maker, not just a button pusher
+• Walk away with proof of real mechanical‑design skill, not just button‑pushing

 Course Feature